 Monitoring Your Dashboard

 Etsy's Star Seller dashboard shows your current 3-month metrics in real time.
 Check it weekly at minimum.
 Catching a dipping metric at 96% gives you time to recover.
-Discovering you dropped to 93% after Etsy's monthly evaluation doesn't.
+Discovering you dropped to 93% after Etsy's monthly evaluation on the 1st doesn't.

-Some sellers set a calendar reminder for the 25th of each month to review metrics before Etsy's evaluation on the 1st.
-If you're close to the line on any metric, the last few days of the month become high-priority for getting caught up.
+Some sellers set a calendar reminder for the 25th of each month to review metrics before the evaluation.
+If you're close to the line on any metric, those last few days become high priority.

 Losing the Badge (It's Not the End of the World)